What is obstructive sleep apnea?

 - Upper airway evaluation — by instrument evaluation and/or by x-rays.

 - Sleep study — also called a polysomnogram.
-This test is usually conducted in a specialized sleep room with an adult caretaker nearby.
-It measures your child’s brain activity, heart rate, amount of air flow through the mouth and nose, oxygen and carbon dioxide content in the blood, muscle activity, chest and abdominal wall movement and sleep interruptions.
+This test is usually conducted in a specialized bedroom in a sleep laboratory with an adult caretaker (usually a parent) nearby.
+It measures your child's brain activity, heart rate, amount of air flow through the mouth and nose, oxygen and carbon dioxide content in the blood, muscle activity, chest and abdominal wall movement and sleep interruptions.
 A technician is present throughout to trouble shoot and replace sensors should the child take them off.
 The sleep study does not hurt and does not involve needle sticks.
 Sometimes a similar "mobile" bedside study may be recommended if your child is very sick and is in the hospital.

 How is obstructive sleep apnea treated?